 Why Identity Has Become the Primary Attack Surface

-It is the layer that connects users, applications, cloud platforms, SaaS services, administrative actions, automation workflows, and access decisions across the business.
+In a modern environment, identity isn't just authentication.
+It's the fabric that connects users, applications, cloud platforms, SaaS services, admin actions, automation, and access decisions across the whole business.

-Attackers increasingly abuse trust instead of breaking controls
+Attackers abuse trust instead of breaking it

 - Email and internal communications

-- SaaS platforms
+- SaaS platforms and their data

-- Cloud resources
+- Cloud resources and control planes

-- Sensitive data paths
+- Sensitive data stores

-- Indirect routes toward higher privilege
+- Indirect routes toward higher privilege through delegation and trust

 Most organizations still monitor identity too narrowly